hangulize/api.hangulize.org/README.md

 You can find the actual API specification in [openapi.yaml](openapi.yaml) under OpenAPI Specification 3.0.1.

+There was a former Hangulize Web API written in Python.
+That is considered as `v1`.
+The code still can be found at https://github.com/sublee/hangulize-web.
+The `v1` API had complex content negotiation rules and not deterministic behaviors. `v2` is re-designed against `v1` to provide more simple and predictable usage.

 ### GET /v2/version

 Returns the version of the underlying Hangulize.